 3.2.1.
 Quantitative data

-The original data deposited at FSD can be in many different formats (data in SPSS, Excel or ASCII formats, for example, and supplementary materials in Word, Excel or text files or as hard copies).
-The objective is to produce a well-documented data file whose contents and structure correspond as closely as possible to the collection instrument (e.g. a questionnaire).
-This is why the DIP does not normally include variables construed by the researchers from other variables in the data.
+The original data deposited at FSD can be in many different formats (e.g data in SPSS, Excel or ASCII formats and supplementary materials in Word, Excel or text files or as hard copies).
+The objective is to produce a well-documented data file in which the contents and structure correspond as closely as possible to the collection instrument (e.g. questionnaire).
+This is why the DIP does not normally include variables constructed by the researchers from other variables in the data.

-The Archive uses SPSS statistical software for checking and processing data, and for adding variable-level metadata.
-Data processors enter detailed information on how the AIP and DIP were produced.
+The Archive uses SPSS statistical software for reviewing and processing data and for adding variable-level metadata.
+Data processors produce detailed documentation on how the AIP and DIP were produced.
 Variable information, any amendments made to the data and other observations are noted in the SPSS syntax file.
 The international DDI2 documentation standard is used for describing and storing metadata relating to the content and methodology of the data.
-Archival and packaging information is stored in the Data Archive's internal databases (see chapter 7).
+Archival and packaging information is stored in the Data Archive's internal database Tiipii (see chapter 5).

-The Data Archive hopes that researchers anonymise their quantitative data before submission to the Archive (more information on anonymising quantitative data in Data Management Guidelines).
+FSD requests that depositors anonymise their quantitative data before submission to the Archive (more information on identifiers and anonymisation in the Data Management Guidelines).
 FSD reviews the anonymisation and makes additional changes if necessary.
-In some cases, FSD does the anonymisation on the assignment of the researcher (Personal Data Act, Section 8, subsection 7).
-If necessary, the measures taken are itemised in the anonymisation agreement between the data depositor and the Archive.
+The necessary anonymisation measures taken by FSD are itemised and sent to the depositor for approval.

 - Anonymising pseudonymised data: In addition to the strategies listed above, units of observation in pseudonymised data are always randomly assigned new id numbers and the data are rearranged according to these new id numbers.
 Original id numbers are erased.
 After the data have been anonymised in this way, it is no longer possible to add new information about the research participants to the data.